Arts discipline Film Studies - BA Arts, Culture and Media

 Film III: Film Theory (10 EC)

-The Bachelors’ thesis is an individual literature research project based upon aspects related to film and its relation to culture, history, and society.
-Based upon a central question, students incorporate material from published sources to be interpreted and synthesized, relying upon methods and skills developed within the courses of their specialization.
+The Bachelor’s thesis is an individual research project on film and its relation to aesthetics, culture, history, and society.
+Identifying a central research question, students interpret and incorporate material from primary and secondary sources, employing methods and skills developed within their studies.

-Dr. J. (Julian) Hanich - Film phenomenology, emotion studies, film aesthetics, film style, genre studies.
+Dr. J. (Julian) Hanich - Film phenomenology, emotion studies, film aesthetics, film style, genre studies, imagination in film.

 Dr. M. (Miklós) Kiss - Narrative and cognitive approaches to film, embodied cognition, contemporary complex cinema, film analysis, videographic film studies (audiovisual essay), visualization (narrative mapping), 3D cinema.

 Prof. Dr. A.M.A.
 (Annie) van den Oever - Film and media theory, philosophy, and aesthetics.
-Program director of disciplinary film masters at the Dept. of Arts, Culture, and Media Studies.
-Director of the Faculty Minor Film in Culture.
 Head of the Film Archive.